Domaine Barmès-Buecher - Mue 2021 (vin orange)

 Wine rated (2023 guide) 95/100

 Welcome to Alsace's mandarin dream!
-An extremely delicious orange wine that shows this category is capable of great things.
-Fantastic interplay of fine, generous tannins, orange zest and chalky minerality.
-Delicate bitterness adds to the tension.
-Second vintage of this wine and 100% gewurz.
+An extremely delicious orange wine that shows that this category is capable of great things.
+Fantastic interplay of fine, generous tannins, orange zest, and chalky minerality.
+A delicate bitterness adds to the tension.
+Second vintage of this wine and 100% Gewürztraminer.
 Made from biodynamically grown grapes.
-For drinking or cellaring.
+Drink now or cellar.

 Customer rating